Fighting Game Resource.

 today, thanks to the loyal fans around the world, the timeless games

-& characters that we know and love, and the companies behind them.
+& characters we know and love, and the dedicated creators and companies behind them.
 Thanks to

 our passion... fighting games have practically become